Photo: Kyn Torres.

 The marvellous “virtue” of confusing desires with reality

 In late 2018, the Ministry of Finance and Prices planned that State revenue would exceed 60 billion pesos (in CUP and CUC) the following year.
-Reaching such a figure would imply a 4% growth rate, in comparison to 2018.
+Reaching such a div would imply a 4% growth rate, in comparison to 2018.

 State revenue comes from commercial and food sales, from production such as industry and agriculture, and a long list of other activities that were launched in 2019 that didn’t look all too promising.